akka/akka/akka-docs-dev/rst/scala/cookbook.rst

 on) we get a stream with elements of ``Future[String,Int]``.
 Now all we need is to flatten this stream, which can be achieved by calling ``mapAsynch(identity)``.

+There is one tricky issue to be noted here.
+The careful reader probably noticed that we put a ``buffer`` between the ``mapAsync()`` operation that flattens the stream of futures and the actual stream of futures.
+The reason for this is that the substreams produced by ``groupBy()`` can only complete when the original upstream source completes.
+This means that ``mapAsync()`` cannot pull for more substreams because it still waits on folding futures to finish, but these futures never finish if the additional group streams are not consumed.
+This typical deadlock situation is resolved by this buffer which either able to contain all the group streams (which ensures that they are already running and folding) or fails with an explicit error instead of a silent deadlock.

 .. includecode:: code/docs/stream/cookbook/RecipeReduceByKey.scala#word-count

 By extracting the parts specific to *wordcount* into